Ebenezer Chapel, Trecynon

 Ebenezer, Trecynon was an Independent (Congregationalist) chapel in Ebenezer Street, Trecynon, Aberdare, Wales.
 It was one of the earliest Independent chapels in the Cynon Valley and remained an active place of worship until 2009.

 Early history

 The history of Ebenezer dates back to the late eighteenth century when a congregation including Independents and Calvinistic Methodists worshipped together in dwelling houses, and occasionally succeeded in getting an ordained minister to visit them.
 The two denominations separated towards the end of 1799.
-The Independent cause then continued at the home of one Timothy Davies, which became known as Ty'r Capel (Chapel House) In 1804 the small congregation adapted a small house on Penypound for use as a place of worship, and obtained a licence as a house of worship in the court of Llandaff on 16 October 1804.
+The Independent cause then continued at the home of one Timothy Davies, which became known as Tŷ'r Capel (Chapel House) In 1804 the small congregation adapted a small house on Penypound for use as a place of worship, and obtained a licence as a house of worship in the court of Llandaff on 16 October 1804.
 G. Hughes of Groeswen ministered to the congregation at this time, but in 1809, Methusalem Jones of Merthyr took over, as he was closer to the congregation that his predecessor.
 Joseph Harrison, the future minister of Ebenezer, joined the congregation around this time.